OrchardCMS/OrchardCore/src/docs/getting-started/templates/README.md

 Now that we created a new Web Application we need to add proper dependencies so that this new Web Application be targeted as an Orchard Core application.

 !!! note
-    If you want to use the `dev` packages, [configure the OrchardCore Dev url in your Package sources](../dev-package-source.md)
+    If you want to use the `preview` packages, [configure the OrchardCore Preview url in your Package sources](../preview-package-source.md)

 ![image](../assets/images/templates/orchard-screencast-2.gif)